Spotify Macroboard

 Mechanical Switches

-Overcoming Memory & Storage Limits
+Overcoming Memory and Storage Limits

-Introducing the ESP32 Dev Module 1
+Using the ESP32 Dev Module 1

 ESP32 Dev Module 1.